Amar-Gill/amar-vault/blog-posts/react-leaflet-custom-control.md

 Inside the options of the `Control.extend` method, we show a trivial example of how to add a simple `<div>`.
 Leaflet has a built in `DomUtil.create` function, which takes in a string representing an html tag name.
 Through `el.className` We give it the `.basic-control` css class so we can visualize it.
 With `el.onclick` we can add an arbitrary event listener to the element.
 The element returned from the `onAdd` method will be the html element used for the control, with whatever styles and event listeners you add.

 The `<AddressSearch />` component can then be added as a child of the Leaflet `<MapContainer>` component inside `Map.tsx`.
-This is handy so all control functionality remains encapsulated inside the Map component, and more importantly, the ui element will be rendered on top of the map tiles, which makes for an intuitive map control ux in my opinion.
+This is handy so all control functionality remains encapsulated inside the Map component, and more importantly, the ui element will be rendered on top of the map tiles, which makes for an intuitive map control ux.

 ```tsx
 <MapContainer>